 Brad does this with thoroughly wet hands so that the dough doesn’t stick to him.
 He grabs a handful of dough, pulls it gently to the side and folds it over top (as shown in the photos below).

 You know you’re doing it right if the dough goes from being sticky to a firm ball by the time you’ve finished.
-By the end of 12 hours at room temperature the dough is usually well fermented.
+At the end of 12 hours at room temperature the dough is usually well fermented.

 4. Forming Loaves